praclet/ctf_osint/challenges/level01/You_know_Google/You_know_Google.md

 Submit the flag as follows:
 `APT{f8fa66e084281bb87f40b2f7048ceb93c28dd6e282f98f43a2cd4396245a7404}`

-## Hint (qui coute 0 pts)
+## Hint (cost: 0 pts)

 Have you ever heard of google ID ?
 Have you grabed it yet ?
-The are great writeups on how to exploit it, including one from a notorious twitter osint expert :D
+There are great writeups on how to exploit it, including one from a notorious twitter osint expert :D

 ## Solution